 I was contracted as a game user researcher with the indie studio That’s Not A Game.
-I led research and playtesting for Wild Honesty, a two-player game that sparks deep conversations between friends which was formatted for mobile at the time.
+I led research and playtesting for Wild Honesty, a two-player game that sparks deep conversations between friends which was formatted for mobile and local multiplayer at the time.

 I was a game user researcher on The Best Place to Be, a student project at USC.

 The Best Place to Be is a 2.5-dimensional narrative adventure game in which players control a lone character who abandons home to search for utopia in a desolate retro-future overrun by colossal, nightmarish creatures.

-I was the research lead for a project by The Being Academy.
+I was the research lead for a project by The Being Academy in 2019.
 I provided the designer with a perspective on positive psychology research and behavioral health interventions, and was also involved in playtest survey design.

 “A smart platform that allows caregivers to transform spaces through light, color, sounds, and visuals, turning any environment into a place where older adults living with dementia can focus, engage, and relax.”